demaguabhiramreddy834/Employee-Management-System/README.md

 # Employee-Management-System
-Employee Management System is a MySQL project for managing employee, department, salary, qualification, leave, and payroll data.
-It uses SQL queries, joins, constraints, aggregate functions, and subqueries to analyze employee information and generate useful insights for organizational decision-making

 ## Project Overview
 The **Employee Management System** is a MySQL-based database project designed to efficiently manage and analyze employee information.
 It stores employee details, departments, job roles, salaries, bonuses, qualifications, leaves, and payroll information in a structured relational database.